aristox2/senpi/README.md

 # Fill in your Matrix credentials
 ```

-Add the channels you want to watch to `channels.txt`, one handle per line:
+add the channels you want to watch to `channels.txt`, one handle per line:

 ```
 rnintel